 A background check is required by clinical facilities for all MLT students.
-A felony may prevent enrollment because a student would not be able to earn clinical credits.
+Northwest Florida State College may assist the student with instructions for or facilitation of the background check that is required by the clinical facility.
+The clinical facility sets the standards for acceptance of a student, and results of a background check may result in the clinical facility declining to accept the student.
+For example, a felony may prevent enrollment in a clinical course because a student would not be able to earn clinical credits.
 Additionally, a student may be denied the ability to take the licensure exam.

-For continued progression in the MLT program, a student must not have been found guilty, regardless of adjudication, of any offense, that would disqualify students for employment as an MLT.
+For continued progression in the MLT program, a student must not have been or be found guilty, regardless of adjudication, of any offense, that would disqualify students for employment as an MLT.
 After acceptance and continuing enrollment in the MLT Program, students are responsible for notifying the Program Director of any arrest, regardless of adjudication.
-Failure to promptly notify the Program Director shall be grounds for dismissal from the program.
+Failure to promptly notify the Program Director shall be independent grounds for dismissal from the program.